Berea-College-CSC-226/t04-main/Answers/t04_kitazb_mohammadif_questions.md

 1.c.
 Did you find it challenging following the logic of another group’s code?
 Why or why not?

 ```
-    **Sometimes it is hard to follow the logic becuase different people use different ways of using the logics.**
+    **Sometimes it is hard to follow the logic becuase different people use different ways of using the logics and code patterns.**
 ```

 1.d.
 Briefly describe two or more of the PEP8 warnings you fixed.
 Does the resulting code look better or worse?
 Why?

 ```
-    **Replace This With Your Answer**
+    **Some of the function varibles contained extra pieces in them like quotations, and commas.
+One of of the if statement was also wrong which would give a different output. **
 ```

 _Return to the Google Doc to continue the assignment._